 The goal of reaching out to people that are current customers of your competition is to introduce yourself and your business, show them an alternative to what they’re using, and convince them that you’re better.

 #4.
 Build Better Relationships

-Another great way to steal customers from your competition happens right on your own website.
+Other great SEO strategies to steal customers from your competition happens right on your own website.